Grand Bahama Island

-Grand Bahama Island, 17 miles at its longest point, features a lush end-to-end parkway system connecting cruise port to casino resorts, shopping, entertainment, residential areas and beaches.
-If your plans permit, visit during Junkanoo Festival on Boxing Day.
+Grand Bahama Island, 17 miles at its longest point, features a lush parkway system connecting the cruise port to casino resorts, shopping, entertainment, and beaches.
+If plans permit, visit during Junkanoo.

-Protected reef southern shoreline and northern cays are filled with numerous crunchy white sand beaches … More
+Protected southern reefs and northern cays are filled with numerous crunchy white sand beaches.

 Lucayan National Park exhibits teal-colored water, majestic pines, and a long underwater cave system.